jhburns/3GCI/README.md

 - **clean**: A custom script that deletes all the generated files. **wipe** deletes everything, like all of the node modules, it is NOT recommended.

 - **new /blog/[title].md**: Makes a new blog post with the given title in */content/blog*.
 Don't forget to add and commit it through git.
+- **upload**: after adding new data, or an image, this is a shortcut to add it to git automatically.

 - **thumbs**: generates all the the thumbnails for each link.
 Useful for testing if a webpage generates a thumbnail well and runs before all build commands.